skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 ## Implement The Root Query Field

 Now we've a way to add new authors.
-Let's implement the `getAuthors` query field.
+Let's implement the `authors` query field.

 So, this will be our root query type with the MongoDB integration.

 ~~~
 const Query = new GraphQLObjectType({
-  name: "Queries",
+  name: "RootQuery",
   fields: {
-    getAuthors: {
+    authors: {
       type: new GraphQLList(Author),
       resolve: function() {
         return authorsCollection.find().toArray();